vigviswa/PHP-MySQL/README.md

 I have attached the screenshots of the results.

+This is sa simple implementation of REST API Service using PHP.

 For viewing the results on Chrome, I used the Json Viewer Extension on Chrome.

 I updated the settings on the Options tab of Json Viewer Extension as: